therealOri/Genter/README.md

 <br />

 If you come across ANY issues or bugs, please report it by making an [issue](https://github.com/therealOri/Genter/issues).
 It helps out a lot!
-> This is my first time making a .exe file so I would love any feedback on what could be done better or changed. <3 __ __
+> This is my first time making and managing an .exe file so I would love any feedback on what could be done better or changed. <3
+__ __

 <br />